-Strategies/Activities Progress Expenditures Institute and revise strategies to maintain high attendance Adhere to attendance policy Continue to refine the attendance incentive system Continue to track and report student progress more often during school year including: monthly attendance audit, biweekly chronic absenteeism review, daily individual student review as necessary Hired a student services coordinator to work directly with students in need of additional behavior, attendance and academic supports.
-Created and implemented an attendance challenge to positively highlight and incentivize school attendance.
-Consistent communication home regarding school attendance.
-Review attendance data on a biweekly basis.
-Office Staff - general fund = \$123,383 Expenditures through December 2021 = \$77,635 Manage operations and fiscal reporting to obtain an acceptable audit for Sac High at the end of each fiscal year Implement sound fiscal policies and controls Allocate sufficient funds for all programmatic and operational expenses Ongoing SHPS finance and operations services - General fund = \$1,154,307 Expenditures through December 2021 = \$278,877
+Strategies/Activities Progress Expenditures Institute and revise strategies to maintain high attendance Continued communication with families regarding the importance of regular attendance (i.e., newsletters, Class Dojo) Communication to staff/teachers regarding attendance (schoolwide and individual students) Truancy letters/meetings Personal calls when scholars are at risk of becoming or are chronically absent Provide bus passes and supports for families with transportation issues Continue to track and report student progress more often during school year including: monthly attendance audit, biweekly chronic absenteeism review, daily individual student review as necessary The school reviews attendance data at an individual level on a weekly basis.
+The school follows a regular process of communication with students who are absent, truant and/or chronically absent.
+The school emphasizes attendance through Culture Cup competitions and posting ADA onsite.
+Celebration and recognition for positive attendance Culture Cups Tie to other incentives (i.e., honor roll and other scholar rewards) Culture Cups have been implemented (one was just held in January) to bring attention to attendance and incentivize attendance.
+Manage operations and fiscal reporting to obtain an acceptable audit for PS7 at the end of each fiscal year Implement sound fiscal policies and controls Allocate sufficient funds for all programmatic and operational expenses Ongoing SHPS finance and operations services budget general fund = \$1,157,070 Expenditures through December 2021 = \$369,674